ionwyn/upassAutomator/README.md

 # Requirements:
 1. Python installed on your device
 2. Webdriver
-  a) To have a simulated browser open.
-Check the link for chrome
+  1. To have a simulated browser open.
-  b) If you don’t want a web browser open, use PhantomJS webkit.
+  2. If you don’t want a web browser open, use PhantomJS webkit.